As you know, I LOVE transforming furniture with mixed media and decoupage.

 So here is that plan:

 Since I’ve done a similar tutorial before, (see my previous project) where I struggled with mod podge AND paint…please refer to that post for more details.
-This project was much smoother than the previous post, so I will bask in all of it’s glory and just enjoy the pretty pictures
+This project was much smoother than the previous post.

 Are you a modpodge expert?
 I’d love to hear from you…what tips and tricks have you learned in working with this medium?